-- 502. Minn.
-R. 7850.4100(K) requires consideration of electrical system reliability when selecting a route for a high-voltage transmission line. - 503.
-The Project is needed to modernize aging HVDC assets, continue to position the grid for the clean energy transition, and improve reliability of the regional transmission system.
-The existing HVDC terminal has operated for 45 years-15 years beyond its 30-year design life.
-Due to increased HVDC outages and equipment failure, the orderly replacement of the HVDC terminal equipment is prudent to ensure continuous efficient delivery and expansion of Minnesota Power's renewable energy resources into the future.
-In addition to the existing HVDC terminal replacement, the new HVDC technology would be designed to provide key reliability attributes including voltage regulation, frequency response, blackstart capability, and bidirectional power transfer capability.545 - 504.
-In recent years, HVDC terminal outages have occurred due to HVDC Converter Station component failures, which have been increasing since 2009 and appear to be accelerating.
+the orderly replacement of the HVDC terminal equipment is prudent to ensure continuous efficient delivery and expansion of Minnesota Power's renewable energy resources into the future.
+In addition to the existing HVDC terminal replacement, the new HVDC technology would be designed to provide key reliability attributes, including voltage regulation, frequency response, blackstart capability, and bi-directional power transfer capability.595

+- 540. In recent years, HVDC terminal outages have occurred due to HVDC converter station component failures, which have been increasing since 2009 and appear to be accelerating.
 The most common outages in the HVDC converter stations have been the result of failures in the thyristors (power electronics), converter transformers, control and protection system components, and filters, among other things.
 Based on experience with other electric system components, the failure rate is expected to increase.
 Procuring spare parts for the converter stations has become increasingly difficult, as the original technology is becoming obsolete.
-Modernizing the HVDC converter stations by replacing the original equipment with modern equipment will greatly reduce the likelihood of an extended outage due to component failures in the HVDC converter stations.546 - 505.
+Modernizing the HVDC converter stations by replacing the original equipment with modern equipment will greatly reduce the likelihood of an extended outage due to component failures in the HVDC converter stations.596 - 541.
 In addition to addressing the fundamental age and condition issues discussed above, upgrading to VSC technology addresses several other significant needs related to reliability and grid support, renewable integration, and long-term flexibility.
 These attributes of VSC HVDC technology will make positive contributions to grid reliability as the clean energy transition continues, as HVDC converters are better suited to operations in weaker and less predictable system conditions associated with higher penetrations of renewable energy.
-In addition, the VSC HVDC converters to be implemented as part of the Project will provide flexibility and scalability to support both the near-term and long-term needs of Minnesota Power's customers and the electric grid.547 - 506.
-The Arrowhead 230 kV/115 kV Substation is an important hub for Minnesota Power's local transmission system resulting from its location near the Duluth-Superior
+In addition, the VSC HVDC converters to be implemented as part of the project will provide flexibility and scalability to support both the near-term and long-term needs of Minnesota Power's customers and the electric grid.
+597 - 542.
+The Arrowhead 230 kV/115 kV Substation is an important hub for Minnesota Power's local transmission system resulting from its location near the Duluth-Superior load center and its long-standing interconnection to the HVDC system.
+The Minnesota Power Arrowhead 230 kV/115 kV Substation already provides reliability support to a weaker northern and central Wisconsin transmission system in addition to serving local needs in northeastern Minnesota.
+598 - 543.
+The implementation of VSC HVDC technology and continued delivery of power from the HVDC System directly to Minnesota Power's Arrowhead 230 kV/115 kV

-545 Ex.
+595 Ex.
 DOC EERA-515 at 132 (EA) (eDocket Nos.
 20242-203954-01, 20242-203954-02); see also Ex.
 MP-104 at Chapter 3 (Combined Application) (eDocket Nos.
 20236-196333-03, 20236-196333-04).

-546 Ex.
+596 Ex.
 MP-121 at 8-9 (Winter Direct) (eDocket Nos.
 20242-203446-08, 20242-203446-07).

-547 Ex.
+597 Ex.
 MP-121 at 9-10 (Winter Direct) (eDocket Nos.
 20242-203446-08, 20242-203446-07).